GDP in Czech Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economic sentiment indicator published by the Czech Statistics Office (CSO) dropped from February’s 98.0 points to 96.6 points in March, further below the 100-point average.
+The economic sentiment indicator published by the Czech Statistics Office (CSO) remained largely unchanged in May.

-Industrial production in the Czech Republic grew 9.6% year-on-year in January, which followed the slower 2.7% expansion registered in December.
+Industrial production in the Czech Republic expanded 10.9% year-on-year in March, which followed the weaker 2.7% expansion registered in February.

 Czech Republic: Government backtracks on resignation after political dispute, healthy economic performance set to continue